ChristChurchMayfair/ccm-assistant/README.md

   - `PYTHONPATH` - the file path of the `src/` directory
 - Make the file, `src/secrets.py`, containing API keys and the like.
 Copy across the content from `src/secrets.py.template` and either get your own keys or email mauriceyap@hotmail.co.uk

-### TODO:
-- [] Add tests
-- [] Migrate bible passage database from static csv file to Google Sheets
-- [] Investigate licencing for using NIV bible
-- [] Improve handling of errors in general
-- [] Add instructions for forking and using for other churches, including deployment etc.